Florida Motorcycle Accident Lawyer And Bike Accident Lawyer

 Florida leads the nation as the state with the most bicycle fatalities each year.
 Motorcyclists aren’t much safer on Florida roadways — the Sunshine State comes in at number four when it comes to fatal motorcycle accidents.

 If you don’t have experience with bicycle and motorcycle accidents, you probably don’t realize how many types of accidents occur every day.
-The type of accident you were involved in directly impacts how a lawyer will proceed with your case to help you gain compensation.
+The type of accident you were involved in directly impacts how a bicycle or motorcycle accident lawyer will proceed with your bicycle or motorcycle accident case to help you gain compensation.

 First, there’s the question of how many parties were directly involved.
 When a biker was hit or run off the road by another driver, it can be easier for a lawyer to prove negligence.
 However, even single-vehicle accidents don’t automatically disqualify a motorcycle or bike rider from gaining compensation.

-It’s best to always consult with a lawyer after a crash, especially if your injuries were severe or expensive to treat.
+It’s best to always consult with a bicycle or motorcycle accident lawyer after a crash, especially if your bicycle or motorcycle accident injuries were severe or expensive to treat.
 The actions of some other party might still have contributed to your crash.
 Common examples include: